michaelstiefel/DataEngineer_CapstoneProject/README.md

 ## Data dictionary

-The ETL pipeline creates three spark dataframes Tweets, Users and Events (not strictly in STAR format but useful for the later applications).
+The ETL pipeline creates three spark dataframes Tweets, Users and Events with the following associated variables,

-The variables in the Spark dataframes are:

 Tweets: